 Childcare and play settings that provide care for children under the age of 12 for more than two hours a day must be registered with the Care Inspectorate Wales (CIW).
 Using registered childcare ensures the setting you use is meeting the national regulations and minimum standards required.

 Your local Family Information Service (FIS) can support you to find childcare suitable for your child's individual need in your area.
-You can find out more information on the role of the FIS and contact details here.

 Things to think about

 It is a good idea to contact as many childcare providers as possible before deciding which one is best for you and your child.
 Location is important – you could be spending a great deal of time travelling to and from the setting you choose.
 Before your visit, think about the questions you need to ask or other things to consider.

 This could include: